BluBracket/docs.blubracket.com/content/how-to/iac-checks/_index.md

 searchExtraKeywords:
   - "Configuring Infrastructure as Code on GitHub – BluBracket"
   - "Configuring Infrastructure as Code on Bitbucket – BluBracket"
+  - "Configuring Infrastructure as Code on GitLab – BluBracket"
+  - "How do I configure Infrastructure as Code on my tenant? – BluBracket"
 resources:
   - src:
 ---